 Skip to main content

-Download the provided Spectra Core .rpm package and convert it to .deb using alien.
-Depending on your system, you might need to use sudo to run the commands.
+Download the provided Spectra Core RPM package and convert it to DEB format using alien:

 sudo alien spectra-core-<version>.rpm